- A certificate of deposit (CD) is a savings tool that often pays higher interest rates when compared to a typical savings deposit account.

 A CD offers a lot of positives, but it is important to understand all the details and conditions before signing on the dotted line.
 If you have unused funds earmarked toward a specific financial goal — such as buying a house, financing a loved one’s education or saving for emergency cash or for retirement — then the possibility of opening a CD should be explored.
 You may benefit from:

-- Low risk: A CD gives you the opportunity to explore new financial tools while having a portion of your money be secure while earning interest.
+Low risk: A CD gives you the opportunity to explore new financial tools while having a portion of your money is safely invested and earning interest.

-However, remember that any early withdrawals before the maturity date will likely incur fees.
-If you want the flexibility of having immediate access your funds in an emergency situation, you may want to explore a shorter-term CD or opening a money market account or checking account instead.
+However, remember that any early withdrawals before the maturity date will likely incur fees and funds cannot be added to a CD during its term.
+If you want the flexibility of having immediate access to your funds in an emergency situation, you may want to explore a shorter-term, a money market account or a checking account instead.